Jacobi rotation: Half angle modifications

-As previously remarked, we need never explicitly compute the rotation angle $\theta$.
-In fact, we can reproduce the symmetric update determined by Q_{kℓ} by retaining only the three values k, ℓ, and t, with t set to zero for a null rotation.

 Tridiagonal example

 Some applications may require multiple zero entries in a similarity matrix, possibly in the form of a tridiagonal matrix.
 Since Jacobian rotations may remove zeros from other cells that were previously zeroed, it is usually not possible to achieve tridiagonalization by simply zeroing each off-tridiagonal cell individually in a medium to large matrix.
 However, if Jacobian rotations are repeatedly performed on the above-tridiagonal cell with the highest absolute value using an adjacent cell just below or to the left to rotate on, then all of the off-triangular cells are expected to converge on zero after several iterations.
 In the example below, $A$ is a 5X5 matrix that is to be tridiagonalized into a similar matrix, $T$.
+Some applications do not permit rotating on cells to be zeroed and therefore requite rotation to be performed on adjacent cells.
+Note that the Symmetric Schur Decomposition process above does not apply in this case, but the arithmetic is simpler.